 Getting your annual leave policy right is important, not just for your staff but for your business as well in order to avoid a lot of headaches.
 Holidays are important for your staff to give them a break, allow them to recharge their batteries so they come back energised and ready to work hard on your business.
 A generous holiday policy can be an attractive benefit when recruiting.

-But it’s also important you deal with effectively so the business is not left short-staffed during busy periods, employees are not disgruntled because they’re missing out.
+But it’s also important you manage holiday effectively so the business is not left short-staffed during busy periods, employees are not disgruntled because they’re missing out.

 Working out how much accrued leave they have is part of that equation to make sure everyone gets what is fairly owed to them.